nickmmark/pulmonary-calculations/README.md

 ## RESP Score
 The Respiratory Extracorporeal Membrane Oxygenation Survival Prediction (RESP) score is a tool used to predicts survival for patients undergoing ECMO for respiratory failure.
-The score was developed using a retrospective cohort analsis of n=2,355 patients in the ELSO Registry.
+The score was [developed using a retrospective cohort analsis of n=2,355 patients in the ELSO Registry](https://doi.org/10.1164/rccm.201311-2023OC).
 Note that patients undergoing ECMO for non-respiratory indications (e.g. cardiogenic shock, cardiac arrest, post-surgical, etc) were not included in this cohort.

-The Score has 12 factors
+The RESP Score has 12 factors used to calculate points.
 | Parameter | Value | Points |
 |---|---|---|
 | Age, years | 18-49 | 0 |